fhamborg/newstsc/README.md

 You can start training right away after completing the [core installation](#core-installation).
 However, for improved performance we recommend to use the news-adapted BERT language model (for download instructions, see [here](#download-news-adapted-bert).

 ### GloVe (optional)
-BERT-based models yield higher performance, but cope-tsa also supports GloVe for TSC.
+BERT-based models yield higher performance, but NewsTSC also supports GloVe for TSC.
 You can install GloVe embeddings as follows.
 ```
 cd embeddings/glove/data
 wget http://nlp.stanford.edu/data/wordvecs/glove.42B.300d.zip